Compliance

 5. Inventory Record

-• Items with an estimated useful life of more than one year must be tagged.
+• Items with an estimated useful life of more than one year must be tagged, recorded and tracked.
 Examples of tagging options might include adhesive labels with numbers or bar codes.

 • Document the minimum requirements as outlined in the compliance indicator & Funding Terms & Conditions (type, model, serial #, etc…)